cjbarnes/cjbarnes.github.io/_pages/bio.md

 <a href="http://uk.linkedin.com/in/cjbarnesuk/" title="Find me on LinkedIn">my LinkedIn profile</a>
 </figure>

+## education history

+In 2014, I completed a **BA (Hons) Politics at the [University of York](http://www.york.ac.uk/ "University of York website")** as a mature student, graduating with a First Class Honours with Distinction.

+This recent experience of life as a student has made a big difference to how I approach education-related websites---I'm more aware of the needs and wants of students as well as the priorities and challenges facing universities.

+Before studying at York, I completed a **Certificate of Business Studies at [Open University](http://www.open.ac.uk/ "Open University website")**.
+Online and distance learning is becoming increasingly important to universities and colleges, so I'm grateful that I've had the opportunity to experience it for myself.

 ## side projects

 When I'm not working, you can often find me in front of a computer anyway, fiddling with new technologies or personal projects (such as this website).